Overview

 Access – The road is open year‑round and free to use.
 There is no admission fee, and the viewing platform is unrestricted.
 The route is suitable for most vehicles, though the narrow sections may be tight for larger coaches.

 Safety – The road has several blind corners and steep drop‑offs; drivers should stay within the lane and avoid overtaking on the narrow stretches.
 The upper road is best experienced clockwise, as the layout places the most dramatic sea views on the left‑hand side of the driver.
+Walking on the road is not recommended because of traffic and the lack of a footpath.

 Public transport – Regular Bus Éireann and Citylink services connect Clifden with Galway and Westport; however, the Sky Road is not directly served by public transport, so a private car or taxi is the most convenient way to access the route.